wmo-im/wis2box-training/documentation/docs/practical-sessions/automating-data-ingestion.en.md

 The same steps can be done programmatically by using any MinIO or S3 client software, allowing you to automate your data ingestion as part of your operational workflows.

-If you are unable to adapt your system to upload data to MinIO directly, you can also use the **wis2box-sftp** service to upload data to the MinIO storage service.
+Alternatively, you can also access MinIO using the SFTP protocol to upload data and trigger the data ingest workflow.

 ## Preparation